epfl-cs358/2025sp-hexapolo/README.md

 - **Walking Toward the Person:** The robot will move toward the person and stop when it is about 50 cm away.

-Below is an overview of the decision tree that forms the outline of Hexapolo's main algorithm :
+The following is an overview of the decision tree outlining Hexapolo's main algorithm :

 ![](docs/Decision%20Tree.svg)